 Data Analysis

 The quantitative analysis was based on reliable secondary data provided by one of the candidates and thus analysis was quite straightforward, simply presenting the information in comparative line graphs.
 The qualitative data, based on our primary research, was in transcript form and was analysed using methods such as weighting the evidence, the researchers employed analytical tools such as noting word repetitions, cutting and sorting key words and phrases, searching for metaphors and analogies, and constantly comparing across cases (Becker, 1970; Patton, 2002, Peters and Wester, 2007).
-The findings from the quantitative and qualitative elements of the study came together to both provide an overview of the extent of social media use (quantitative data) and to provide some illumination as to its value in the local campaign (qualitative data).
+The findings came together to both provide an overview of the extent of social media use (quantitative data) and to provide some illumination as to its value in the local campaign (qualitative data).

 Validity and reliability were ensured because the secondary data regarding social media use was obtained from a reliable source (e.g. the candidate’s web analytics) and analysed in SPSS v15.
-With regard to the qualitative element, measures such as prolonged engagement with the interviewees prior and post-interview, gaining feedback from interviews about issues they discussed post-interview (Guba and Lincoln 1989), weighting the evidence in the interview transcripts, and providing rich description when presenting findings, all helped to establish validity and reliability.
+With regard to the qualitative element, measures such as prolonged engagement with the interviewees prior and post-interview, gaining feedback from interviews about issues they discussed post-interview (Guba and Lincoln 1989), weighting the evidence in the interview transcripts, and providing rich description when presenting findings, all helped to establish credibility.
 In addition, peer debriefing was used where both researchers were involved in data collection and analysis (Onwuegbuzie and Leech, 2007).

 Case Study: the Liberal Democrats in Winchester and Romsey/Southampton North